NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Use Attributes for small metadata related to a particular data object (Group or Dataset)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Attributes should be used mainly to store small metadata (usually less than 64 Kbytes) that
+Attributes should be used mainly to store small metadata (usually less than 64 Kbytes, which is approximately 1900
-is associated with a particular Group or Dataset.
-Typical uses of attributes are, e.g., to
+characters for a string attribute) that is associated with a particular Group or Dataset.
+Typical uses of
-define the ``unit`` of measurement of a dataset or to store a short ``description`` of
+attributes are, e.g., to define the ``unit`` of measurement of a dataset or to store a short ``description`` of
 a group or dataset.
 For larger data, datasets should be used instead.

 In practice, the main difference is that in PyNWB and MatNWB all attributes are read into memory when reading the